PEESEgroup/QA-PBP-RL-Nexus/README.md

 `demo/` contains code, example inputs, and example outputs for peptide discovery with QA and PPO.

-`Peptide Design QA+RL Data Folder.zip/` contains the following data to generate and validate different peptides and results claimed in the manuscript.
+`Peptide Design QA+RL Data Folder/` contains the following data to generate and validate different peptides and results claimed in the manuscript.
 The organization of the folder is explained below:

-- `Peptide Design QA+RL Data Folder.zip/PottsModel_Energies`: contains all one-body energies (SingleEnergy.txt) and two-body energies (Pairwise.txt) for all system conformations (or "bb"s) for PE, PP, PS, and PET.
+- `Peptide Design QA+RL Data Folder/PottsModel_Energies.zip`: contains zip file with all one-body energies (SingleEnergy.txt) and two-body energies (Pairwise.txt) for all system conformations (or "bb"s) for PE, PP, PS, and PET.

-- `Peptide Design QA+RL Data Folder.zip/PPO_All_Sequences_All_Conformations`: contains all solutions found by PPO for all sampled system conformations.
+- `Peptide Design QA+RL Data Folder/PPO_All_Sequences_All_Conformations`: contains all solutions found by PPO for all sampled system conformations.
 The results for each conformation are in a separate folder named "bb".
 As described in the manuscript, a sampled amino acid sequence is only considered a solution if its corresponding score is within 5 of the best scores found by QA.

-- `Peptide Design QA+RL Data Folder.zip/Peptide Design with QA+RL PNAS Nexus SI Data File.xlsx`: contains all essential data supporting the SI files.
+- `Peptide Design QA+RL Data Folder/Peptide Design with QA+RL PNAS Nexus SI Data File.xlsx`: contains all essential data supporting the SI files.
 The overview sheet provides a summary of the contents and explains the purpose of each subsequent sheet.

 ## System Requirements
 ### Operating System